cirosantilli/nodejs-cheat/es6-module-transpiler/README.md

+# ES6 Module Transpiler

-WIP, not yet runnable.
+TODO: not yet runnable

 Takes input in the current ES6 modules syntax, and outputs both common JS and AMD versions of the software.

 <https://github.com/square/es6-module-transpiler>